 - Gastrointestinal tract disease resulting in an inability to take oral medication or a requirement for IV alimentation, prior surgical procedures affecting absorption, or active peptic ulcer disease; patients with nasojejunal (NJ), jejunostomy (J) or gastrostomy (G) tube will not be allowed to participate

-- Pregnant women are excluded from this study; women of childbearing potential and men must also agree to use adequate contraception (hormonal or barrier method of birth control) prior to study entry and for the duration of study participation
+- Pregnant women are excluded from this study because sorafenib has the potential for teratogenic or abortifacient effects; for this reason, women of childbearing potential and men must also agree to use adequate contraception (hormonal or barrier method of birth control) prior to study entry and for the duration of study participation

-- Should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician immediately; breastfeeding should be discontinued
+- Should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician immediately; because there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with sorafenib, breastfeeding should be discontinued

 - No study specific procedures will be performed without a written and signed informed consent document; patients who do not demonstrate the ability to understand or the willingness to sign the written informed consent document will be excluded from study entry

-I. To determine the clinical efficacy with time to tumor progression (TTP) of the combination of hydroxychloroquine sulfate (HCQ) and sorafenib tosylate (sorafenib) in first line advanced hepatocellular carcinoma (HCC) (cohort 1); and the addition of HCQ to sorafenib in patients who progress on sorafenib (cohort 2).
+I. To determine the clinical efficacy with time to tumor progression (TTP) of the combination of hydroxychloroquine sulfate (HCQ) and sorafenib tosylate (sorafenib) in sorafenib-naive advanced hepatocellular carcinoma (HCC) (cohort 1); and the addition of HCQ to sorafenib in patients who progress on sorafenib (cohort 2).